 When Should I Apply?

 Applicants are encouraged to apply at the same time they file their FAFSA.
-You may contact the Oregon Student Access Commission for more information.
+You may contact the Office of Student Access & Completion for more information.